eli-pavlov/Python-WebSocket-Project/README.md

 ## :star2: About the Project
 This project is a multi-client status report application, built using websockets for TCP communications and Sqlite as lightweigt database for status storage.
-"Select" library was used to enable multiple simultaneous connections without each connection blocking each other.
+"Select" module was used to enable multiple simultaneous connections without each connection blocking each other.
+Each client sends its status stored by sensors in status.txt to the server.
+The server stores the status in 'data.sqlite' database in the project directory.
+- For real life usage file size limit mechanism should be added. -

+To execute:
+1. Run server.py
+2. Run client.py
+3. Optionally add as many clients as needed, client2 and client3 were added for convenience.

+To change status of each client:
+1. edit status.txt